 Online courses are short programs designed to train students on a specific topic.
 As IBM has numerous technical internships and apprenticeships, you can take an online course on a related topic to get you up to speed.
 Massive open online course (MOOC) platforms like Coursera are great if you are on a budget since many courses are free.

 A degree program is perhaps the best option to consider when gearing up for an IBM apprenticeship or internship.
 Most of IBM’s programs are designed for bachelor’s, master’s, or PhD students.
-If you want to secure a tech apprenticeship at IBM, your best and most flexible option is probably an online Bachelor’s Degree in Computer Science.
+If you want to secure a tech apprenticeship at IBM, your best and most comprehensive option is probably a Bachelor’s Degree in Computer Science.

 Trade schools offer postsecondary education for students looking to acquire skills for a specific job.
 While trade schools are not colleges, attending one could help you out in the search for an apprenticeship.
 After all, IBM is constantly looking for candidates who can bring a strong work ethic to the organization.